Who Should Try a High-Protein Diet?

 You've seen her at the gym: the toned woman who always kills it at the squat rack and seemingly lives on hard-boiled eggs, grilled chicken, and whey protein shakes.
-It's totally normal for you to wonder if a high-protein diet is the real secret to slimming down.
+It's totally normal for you to wonder if a high-protein diet plan is the real secret to slimming down.
 Especially since it's about as trendy as healing with crystals and body positivity.

 Generally paired with a low carbohydrate intake (think paleo or Atkins), a high-protein diet has been shown to boost weight-loss results, improve feelings of satisfaction after meals, and even help control blood sugar levels.
 Plus, it helps to repair your muscles when they tear during exercise.
 (Don't worry, small tears are normal.
 When they repair, your muscles come back stronger than before.)